RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 **Note:** This project is currently still a **Work In Progress** 😊

 ### Motivation
 58.9% of Ugandans don’t care how they spend money as stated in a report by Bank Of Uganda(BoU), according to [Dorothy Nakaweesi, 16 May 2022(Daily Monitor)](https://www.monitor.co.ug/uganda/business/finance/58-9-of-ugandans-don-t-care-how-they-spend-money-bou-3816478).
 "More than half of working adult Ugandans, which represents 58.9 percent do not care how they spend their money".
 Poor spending habbits are mostly a direct result of lack of financial literacy according to [Eronie Kamukama, 03 January 2021](https://www.monitor.co.ug/uganda/business/prosper/how-financial-literacy-improves-spending-habits-1665146) who believes that "financial literacy improves spending habits".
-The need to bridge this gap using technology gave birth to the idea of **Nsimbi Tracker**.
+The need to bridge this gap using technology gave birth to the idea of **Nsimbi Manager**.

 With the help of this solution, a user can manage and keep track of their finances on a daily, weekly and monthly basis while also augmenting their financial literacy with the help of Artificial Intelligence (AI) assisted Financial Management.